yogeshnaik028/tf-gamesbiz/README.md

 2. Using version 3.6+ of python

-3. Specify the "entry_point" in _setup.py_ which is the actual function SageMaker execute to run the container where as "gamesbiz.train" should refer to the
+3. Specify the "entry_point" in setup.py which is the actual function SageMaker execute to run the container where as "gamesbiz.train" should refer to the module or sub-module path (depending on the contents of the __init__.py at the top level of the module)

 ```
 setup(